Juan Pizarro (baseball): Early years

 Liga de Béisbol Profesional de Puerto Rico (Puerto Rico Baseball League), he played for the Criollos de Caguas and was selected as the Most Valuable Player of the season.
+In 1958, Pizarro struck out 17 players against Panama, establishing a Caribbean Series record.
 From 1959 to 1960 he pitched for the last time in Puerto Rico for the Cangrejeros del Santurce.
+At the time of his retirement, he led the LBPPR in strikeouts (1,804) having struck at least 100 batters in six seasons and also led in no score games (46).
+A Triple Crown and MVP winner, Juan Pizarro has the record for most shutouts in a season with 9 and is the only pitcher to lead in wins at three different decades (1957-58, 1963-64 and 1972-73).

 Milwaukee Braves

 Pizarro signed with the Milwaukee Braves as an amateur free agent in 1956.
 After going 27–6 with a 2.06 earned run average in the minors, he made his major league debut on May 4, 1957, against the Pittsburgh Pirates at 20 years of age.
 He pitched seven strong innings, giving up only one run, however, the Braves managed only two hits off opposing pitcher Vern Law, and Pizarro lost his debut, 1–0.
 For the season, he went 5–6 with a 4.62 ERA.
 The Braves beat the New York Yankees in a seven-game World Series that year; Pizarro's only appearance came in Milwaukee's 12–3 loss in game three.

 He split 1958 between Milwaukee and the triple A Wichita Braves, and was again included on the Braves' post-season roster as they faced the Yankees in the World Series for the second year in a row.
 This time the Yankees won the Series in seven games.
 Pizarro's only appearance again came in a loss in game five.

 Pizarro remained with the Braves through 1960, compiling a 23–19 record and 3.93 ERA in Milwaukee.
 On December 15, 1960, he was traded with Joey Jay to the Cincinnati Reds for Roy McMillan, then immediately sent by the Reds with Cal McLish to the Chicago White Sox for Gene Freese.